iref-use/ps4-remote-pkg-sender/README.md

 So there you have it.
 How can you use it?

 ### on PS4
-*Info: Have ps4 and your PC on the same network
 Start HEN v1.8+
 Start flatZ Remote Package Installer